Last night I started watching a new BBC series called “Hidden Kingdoms.”

 The answer is surprisingly unpleasant…for both the sengi and BBC’s viewers.

 It seems the sengi are so dependent on their trail system for survival they have no concept of survival without it.
-In other words, when fire comes, they stay with their trails right to the bitter end.
+In other words, when fire comes, the sengi will stay with their trails right to the bitter end.

 Watching the sengi racing up and down, back and forth, again and again and again, as the flames drew closer and the trails got ever shorter, reminded me of certain points in my own life.